SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/README.md

 The documentation can be rendered and hosted by running `WebHost.py` and visiting `localhost`.
-However, you can also view the documentation directly on GitHub by navigating directly to the `.md` files in this folder:
+However, you can also view the documentation directly on GitHub by navigating directly to the `.md` files in this folder.
 - [Overview](en_Rain%20World.md)
 - [Setup](setup_en.md)
 - [Checks](checks_en.md)